 Second, is the film’s look.
 There’s a very clean, attractive style to how things are shot, and the stark divide between New York and Las Vegas helps you feel Theo’s isolation and anguish over leaving his home to come to this new place.
 There’s always some level of appeal to seeing upper-class NYC, and there’s plenty of that, too.
 Bottom line, the film is undoubtedly a real looker.

-Having never read the novel, we can’t speak to how accurate of a portrayal the film delivers, but given the source material won an award it’s hard to imagine it was anywhere near as dull and unfocused on what is on screen.
+Having never read the novel, we can’t speak to how accurate of a portrayal the film delivers, but given that the source material won an award, it’s hard to imagine it was anywhere near as dull and unfocused as what is on screen.
 At nearly two and a half hours, The Goldfinch sometimes felt like an undertaking to watch as it meandered between the distant past, recent past and present, often extending shots for artistic value rather than keeping the pacing crisp.

 While acting is unquestionably the film’s strong suit, the character of Boris sticks out like a sore thumb.
 We’ve enjoyed Wolfhard in Stranger Things and It, but here he’s doing what sounds like a stereotypical accent.
 His kiss of Theo as he’s fleeing Las Vegas is never revisited when they reconnect, and it never feels like there’s a romantic connection with the adult versions.
 It just felt a little disjointed.

 There’s a decided lack of conflict and resolution for what can only be classified as a drama, and it’s fair to say the studio was aware of this when they made the trailer, which suggested the whereabouts of the painting would be a much more pervasive theme in the movie.
 Instead, what little action there is takes place late and offers very little in terms of fallout since the vast majority of time is spent in the past.